 7.6.
 Educational Use.
-Where the Account Holder is a DP approved educational institution (“Educational Institution”), the following additional or alternative terms and conditions shall also be applicable:
+Where the Account Holder is a Dye & Durham approved educational institution (“Educational Institution”), the following additional or alternative terms and conditions shall also be applicable:

 (a) The Account Holder acknowledges and agrees that the instance of Unity of provided for use will be a training version and, as such, may have more limited Service Features than other instances of Unity.

 (b) The Account Holder is responsible for setting up an Administrator by contacting us.
 The Account Holder must contact us to update or change its Administrator.
 The Account Holder’s Administrator shall be responsible: (i) for setting up and managing all Users; (ii) suspending any Administrator or instructor-type User who fails to certify or re-certify as required; (iii) suspend all student-type User who ceases to be a student; and (iv) suspend all student-type Users at the end of each semester.

 (c) Users under the Account Holder’s account shall consist of students registered with or engaged by the Educational Institution.

 (d) The Account Holder’s Administrator and instructor-type Users must successful complete certified training before being provided access to Unity and re-certify annually to be permitted to retain such access.